susitlab/susitlab.github.io/_pages/about.md

 # 🔥 News
 <!-- - *2023.04*: &nbsp;🎉🎉 "FedTP: Federated Learning by Transformer Personalization" has been accepted by IEEE Transactions on Neural Networks and Learning Systems, 2023.
 (Impact factor 14.225) Congratulations to Hongxia Li and Zhongyi Cai! -->
+- *2024.11*: Congratulations to Bowei Yao and Yifei Li!
+They have successfully defended their Master degree thesis.
 - *2024.11*: Congratulations!
 Hui Zhu was awarded the 'National scholarship for doctoral students (博士研究生国家奖学金)'.
 - *2024.10*: Our grant proposal received the support from 'Natural Science Foundation of Shanghai'.
 - *2024.08*: Our grant proposal received the support from 'National Natural Science Foundation of China'.